BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/cart/README.md

 * `data`: on a successful request, an array containing elements with:
   * `pid`: id of the added product
   * `amount_in_cart`: the amount added to the cart
+* `auth`: the object containing authentication information
+  * `authorized`: a boolean indicating whether the user is authorized
+  * `as`: a string denoting the user's authorization type, either 'guest' or 'reguser'
+  * `uid`: the user ID, will either be a guest ID or a registered user ID

 Example: